Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The greater trochanter of the femur is a major, bony projection on the side of the thigh bone.
 It extends outward and slightly backward from the hip joint.[1]

 In adults, it typically sits 2–4 cm below the top of the femur.
-But in females, due to a wider pelvic outlet than males, there is a greater in-between distance of greater trochanters.
+However, in females, due to a wider pelvic outlet than males, there is a greater in-between distance of the greater trochanters.[1]

 On its outer side, the greater trochanter is broad and rough.
 It is shaped like a quadrilateral.
 It has a diagonal groove where the tendon of the gluteus medius muscle attaches.[1]